Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/core/websocket-server/close.md

+---
+navigation.title: Connection Closed
+---

-# WebSocket Custom Sever Connection Closed
+# WebSocket Custom Server Connection Closed
 Triggered when a client disconnects from a custom WebSocket server

 ## Parameters